Dissemination of the main economic, social and environmental indicators

 In this context, privileged pre-release access to statistical indicators may be granted in a limited way, provided that such access is conducive to effective democratic outcomes.
 Therefore, users who may be granted access to statistical information before it is publicised only include:

-• political decision-makers to enable them to prepare the wording of their announcements; specifically, this means the office of the Ministry of the Economy and Finance;
+political decision-makers to enable them to prepare the wording of their announcements; more specifically,

 Beneficiaries of preferential status are required to conform to a strict embargo: they must not disseminate the information before it has been made public.
 If the embargo is breached, it is lifted promptly to restore equal access to information.